Last updated: 2023-10-12

 Among others, Zöldtranszfer offers two viable travelling options: Green Transfer and Orange Transfer.
 You can read all about these on their website, but in general, with Green Transfer you only have to wait up to 30 minutes to get going, while with Orange Transfer it might take up to 120 minutes, so that enough passengers accumulate for the ride.

-Base prices are 8900 HUF and 6800 HUF for Green and Orange Transfer respectively, with an added 20% charge if you book your seat in the last 48 hours leading up to the departure.
+Base prices are 11800 HUF and 9300 HUF for Green and Orange Transfer respectively, with an added 20% charge if you book your ride in the last 48 hours leading up to the departure.

 From within the capital